 Hayward was actually born in Johannesburg, lived in South Africa and was educated in France and England before seeking fame in America.
 He was cast as the first screen incarnation of Simon Templar in Leslie Charteris' The Saint in New York (1938), produced by RKO.
 Although the film was a hit and eventually led to a long-running series, the lead was recast with George Sanders as Templar.
 However, Hayward did return to play Simon Templar once more in The Saint's Return in 1953 (released in the USA as The Saint's Girl Friday in 1954), a British-made production which was distributed by Hammer Films' distribution company Exclusive Films.

-While never really rising above a steady jobbing actor career Hayward enjoyed a comfortable living and later moved enthusiastically into television - producing his own series, The Lone Wolf, after buying the exclusive rights to several of Louis Joseph Vance's original stories.
-He also produced this British series originally to be titled Police Dog (his 'sidekick' in the series was an Alsatian), for Crestview Productions with Donald Hyde executive producing.
+While his career never really rose above a steady jobbing actor Hayward enjoyed a comfortable living and later moved enthusiastically into television - producing his own series, The Lone Wolf, after buying the exclusive rights to several of Louis Joseph Vance's original stories.
+He also produced this British series originally to be titled Police Dog.